 Understand the Color Theory.

 Analogous colors or the colors that are close to each other bring about a harmonious image.
 When there are shades of analogous colors in an image, our mind finds it soothing to look at.
-This is also a reason why people still find B&W images intriguing and pleasant to look at.
+This is also a reason why people still find B&W images, sepia or other monochrome photographs, intriguing and pleasant to look at.
 (Further reading – Black & White)

 Effects of colors on our Sub-conscious.